 When you’re comparing luxury credit cards, the devil is in the details.
 There are plenty of cards with luxury prices but pedestrian perks.
 So, you need to make sure the rewards and benefits that you get far outweigh the cost.

 People who want to get a luxury credit card without shelling out a lot of money should consider the Capital One Venture Rewards Credit Card card.
 It offers top-notch travel rewards and only costs $95 per year.

 But if you’re looking for a black card that you can actually apply for, there are some alternatives.
 They won’t carry the same social weight, but their fees aren’t as astronomical, either.

 Here are some notable black credit cards:

 Mastercard® Black Card: The annual fee is $495.
 You get 1 point per $1 on all purchases.
 You can redeem points for airfare at a value of 2 cents per point, and for cash back at 1.5 cents per point.
 You’ll also get a $100 annual travel credit, 24/7 concierge to assist you with travel needs, and a $100 credit to cover the cost of applying for Global Entry.
 You need good credit or better.

 Marriott Bonvoy Brilliant™ American Express® Card: This black-in-color credit card has a $450 annual fee.
-It gives you 75,000 points for spending $3,000 in the first 3 months, plus a free night every year on your account anniversary.
-You also get 6 points / $1 spent at Marriott hotels and up to $300 in statement credits each year for eligible purchases at participating Marriott properties.
+It gives you 75,000 points for spending $3,000 in the first 3 months and up to $200 in statement credits for purchases at U.S. restaurants in the first 6 months, plus a free night every year on your account anniversary.
+You also get 6 points / $1 spent at hotel participating in the Marriott Bonvoy program and up to $300 in statement credits each year for eligible purchases at participating hotels in the Bonvoy program.